SUPERCHARGE YOUR Online VISIBILITY! CONTACT US AND LET’S ACHIEVE EXCELLENCE TOGETHER!

 You can learn more about SEO VS PPC on our blog

-Map User Search Intent with your Keyword Research
+Mapping User Search Intent Through Keyword Research

 Most of the ranking pages are e-commerce category pages.
 Hence we understand this keyword has a transactional intent.